Unvares/unvares/README.md

 ## From a Small Town in Latvia to Researching Applied AI in Sweden
 💻 At age 6, I chose my path: tech enthusiast.
 I fell in love with computers in my hometown of Ogre, Latvia.

-📚 By 15, I leveled up to a computer science tutor at Unium, Russia's largest supplementary education provider, leading the charge against computer illiteracy.
+📚 By 15, I leveled up to a computer science tutor at Unium, Russia's largest supplementary education provider, leading clan raids against computer illiteracy.

 🎯 At 19, I conquered my first boss: a tech interview for a software developer position, landing a front-end developer role at an eCommerce marketplace with over 5 million users.